SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ##### Befriending

+To interact, the player must have the undead affinity effect.
+(Wearing the Necromancer's hat, standing on Soul Carpet, or consuming Soul Cake will provide undead affinity.)

 Simple item-giving process.
 (Item giving cooldown 10s)

 *Soul Cake Slice*: 1% for 1.00, 4% for 3/4, 15% for 1/2, 80% for 1/4.